Serginho (footballer, born April 1995)

-Sérgio Antônio de Luiz Júnior (born 6 April 1995), commonly known as Serginho, is a Brazilian footballer who plays as a winger for Fatih Karagümrük.
+Sérgio Antônio de Luiz Júnior (born 6 April 1995), commonly known as Serginho, is a Brazilian professional footballer who plays as a winger for Super League Greece club Atromitos.

 Career

 Hajvalia

 Born in Belo Horizonte, Minas Gerais, Serginho was a Vitória youth graduate, before moving abroad in 2015 with Kosovar club KF Hajvalia.
 He scored seven goals in 15 league appearances during the 2015–16 season, as his side finished second.

 Skënderbeu

 On 10 August 2016, Serginho was presented at KF Skënderbeu Korçë in the Albanian Kategoria Superiore, after signing a three-year contract.
 The following 26 January, after being sparingly used, he was loaned to fellow league team KF Laçi until the end of the campaign.

 On 22 August 2017, Serginho switched teams and countries again after joining Macedonian side FK Rabotnički on a one-year loan deal.
 Regularly used, he moved to fellow league team KF Shkupi on 27 June 2018, also in a temporary deal.